timmyjose-projects/garvel/design/Scratch.md

       in the current cache => with the re-introduction of the `Garvel.lock` file, it's as trivial as checking if the current version for a dependency differs from that in the lock file.
+    * Handle the above tasks using parallelism for improved performance, especially downloading the dependencies as well as populating the registry.
+    * Use MD5 and/or SHA1 checksum for integrity verification.